 Harriet Dart vs. Linda Fruhvirtova: Prediction and Match Betting Odds | WTA Osaka, Japan Women Singles 2023

-Harriet Dart (No. 144 ranking) will face Linda Fruhvirtova (No. 56) in the Round of 32 of the WTA Osaka, Japan Women Singles 2023 on Sunday, September 10.
+Harriet Dart (No. 144 ranking) will meet Linda Fruhvirtova (No. 56) in the Round of 32 of the WTA Osaka, Japan Women Singles 2023 on Monday, September 11.

-Dart is favored (-125) in this match, compared to the underdog Fruhvirtova, who is +100.
+In this Round of 32 matchup against Fruhvirtova (+100), Dart is favored to win with -125 odds.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!